Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 There's no correct answer.

-Mark Stein for Rush will take your call straight ahead.
+We'll take your calls straight ahead.

-Hey, Mark Stein for Rush behind the golden EIB microphone, let's go to Keith in Pensacola, Florida.
+Hey, Mark Stein for Rush behind the golden EIB microphone.

 Keith, you're live on America's number one radio show.

-Hello, Mark, it's a pleasure.
+It's a pleasure.

-Um look, uh a little bit of a change of subject here.
+Look, a little bit of a change of subject here.

-I'm a little concerned though.
+I'm a little concerned, though.

-Uh maybe you can answer this for me.
+Maybe you can answer this for me.

-And if it takes that long, why can't we just let our military leaders take care of the problem over there and let them stay where in their own homes?
+And if it takes that long, why can't we just let our military leaders take care of the problem over there and let them stay in their own homes?

 Well, you would think that.

-So in fact, there's a ton of camps in Jordan.
+So, in fact, there's a ton of camps in Jordan.

-Now these Syrian refugees, for the most part, as we've seen on the footage of these guys overwhelming Europe, are mostly fit, healthy young men.
+Now, these Syrian refugees, for the most part, as we've seen on the footage of these guys overwhelming Europe, are mostly fit, healthy young men.

 They're the kind of people who in normal civil wars stay in the country and fight for their country.

-That's that's what's going on over there.
+That's what's going on over there.

 It's bizarre.

-Absolutely the oldest Christian communities on earth, wiped out.
+Absolutely, the oldest Christian communities on earth, wiped out.

 It's an absolutely insane process, Keith.

-Uh it's a it thank you very thank you very much for that uh that uh great question because it in itself, the refugee system, which chases out the Christian refugees because the refugee camps aren't safe for them.
+Thank you very much for that great question because it in itself, the refugee system, which chases out the Christian refugees because the refugee camps aren't safe for them, the refugee system here is actually a big part of the problem.

 Mark Stein in for Rush on the EIB network.